 VAT regulations on the Exchange

-VAT cannot be applied to invoices unless a VAT number has been verified by our Exchange team.
+VAT cannot be applied to invoices unless our Exchange team has verified a VAT number.
 Any member on the Exchange using VAT unlawfully could face prosecution by HMRC.